 Services not yet supported

 The following table lists services that are not yet supported by Cloud Run (fully managed).
-Note that Cloud Run on GKE can use any service that Google Kubernetes Engine can use.
+Note that Cloud Run for Anthos on Google Cloud can use any service that Google Kubernetes Engine can use.

 |Filestore (NAS)||Filestore is not Firestore, which is supported.|